Exact solutions of Cotton Gravity in its Codazzi formulation: FLRW solutions in Cotton Gravity

+Another approach to FLRW models in CG is to modify the sources considering an ``effective'' $T_{ab}^{(\hbox{ {eff}})}$, as in \eqref{effective}, leading also to modified Friedman equations and interesting inferences of the effective fluids with dark sources and with other alternative gravity theories \cite{mantica2023friedmann}.

-Since the function ${\cal K}(t)$ is not the density of an ``effective'' fluid (as in \eqref{TabCG}), it is necessarily a geometric degree of freedom brought by CG that modifies the spatial curvature of the models.
+However, if $T_{ab}$ is not modified as in \eqref{effective}, then ${\cal K}(t)$ is necessarily a geometric degree of freedom brought by CG that modifies the spatial curvature of the models.
 The modified Friedman equation \eqref{friedeqCT} changes the expansion scalar $\Theta=\nabla_au^a=3\dot a/a$, which in turn implies a modification of the extrinsic curvature of the hypersurfaces of constant $t$ orthonormal to the 4-velocity: $K_{ab}=h_a^ch_b^d \nabla_bu_a=(\Theta/3)h_{ab}$ that determines the embedding of these submanifolds in the enveloping spacetime.
 The connection with spatial curvature follows readily from the Gauss-Codazzi equations \cite{thorne2000gravitation,poisson2004relativist,ellis2012relativistic}, leading to

-where ${}^3{\cal R}$ is the Ricci scalar of the hypersurfaces orthonormal to $u^a$.
+where ${}^3{\cal R}$ is the Ricci scalar of the hypersurfaces orthogonal to $u^a$.

-The modification of ${}^3{\cal R}$ produced by CG modifies the dynamics of the models, as can be seen in the following system of 3 evolution equations and the Friedman equation \eqref{friedeqCT} as the Hamiltonian constraint:
+The modification of ${}^3{\cal R}$ changes the dynamics of the models, as can be seen in the following system of 3 evolution equations and the Friedman equation \eqref{friedeqCT} as the Hamiltonian constraint:

 where $d {\cal K}(a)/da =\dot {\cal K}/\dot a$.
 The integration of \eqref{CGa}-\eqref{CGd} requires a functional form ${\cal K}={\cal K}(a)$ to be specified, but there is no evolution equation or conservation law for this term.
-Hence, for a general ${\cal K}(a)$ the system \eqref{CGa}-\eqref{CGd} is incompatible with a well posed initial value formulation that requires finding a unique solution given initial data at an initial hypersurface $t=t_0$, which only determines ${\cal K}_0={\cal K}(a(t_0))={\cal K}(1)$, but without an evolution equation does not determine ${\cal K}$ for $t\ne t_0$.
+Hence, for a general ${\cal K}(a)$ the system \eqref{CGa}-\eqref{CGd} is incompatible with a well posed initial value formulation that requires finding a unique solution given initial data at an initial hypersurface $t=t_0$, which only determines ${\cal K}_0={\cal K}(a(t_0))={\cal K}(1)$, but without an evolution equation that determines ${\cal K}$ for $t\ne t_0$.
 While ${\cal K}(a)$ can be prescribed beforehand and could lead to interesting dynamics unachievable by FLRW models in GR, this involves a priori determination of future (even asymptotic) evolution disconnected from initial conditions.

-However, there are three particular cases of FLRW models in CG in which \eqref{CGa}-\eqref{CGd} are compatible with a well posed initial value formulation:
+However, there are two particular cases of FLRW models in CG in which \eqref{CGa}-\eqref{CGd} are compatible with a well posed initial value formulation: